cultuurnet/apidocs/projects/authentication/docs/client-access-token.md

 Authorization: Bearer YOUR_ACCESS_TOKEN
 ```

+#### More info

+publiq currently uses [Auth0](https://auth0.com/) as the implementation of its authentication and authorization service.
+For more in-depth information about requesting client access tokens, see the [Auth0 documentation for the client_credentials flow](https://auth0.com/docs/flows#client-credentials-flow).

 ## Caching & expiration

 Make sure to **cache and reuse** the obtained client access token for as long as possible.
 Do not request a new access token for each API request you make to avoid rate limiting on the token endpoint.